Locations:

 A note from Cleveland Clinic

 People with androgen insensitivity syndrome (AIS) are genetically male.
 But they may have female genitals or a combination of male and female genitals.
-The disorder can present a variety of challenges, from gender identity issues to infertility.
+The condition can cause a variety of challenges, from gender identity issues to infertility.
 It’s important for people with AIS to stay in close communication with their healthcare providers and form a strong emotional support system.

 Medically Reviewed